-- NST The theoretical Network size threshold "Nt" of a network depends on the number of nodes N in the network, the critical area A of the network and the radio coverage area of each node.
-NST marks the point after which a reactive routing approach will be more effective and efficient compared to a reactive routing approach.
-Below the NST point, proactive routing approaches outperform reactive routing approaches. - U-NST The Upper limit network size threshold "Nu" is given by:
+- NST The theoretical Network size threshold "Nt" of a network 0 depends on the number of nodes N in the network, the critical area A of the network and the radio coverage area of each node.
+NST marks the point after which a reactive routing approach will be more effective (in terms of end to end packet delivery latency) and efficient (in terms of battery usage) compared to a reactive routing approach.
+Below the NST point, proactive routing approaches outperform reactive routing approaches. - U-NST The Upper limit network size threshold "Nu" is given 0 by: